Job search strategies

 Full-time positions: The fall semester is a very busy time for full-time recruitment.
 It may feel early to start your search in September, but this is the timeframe when employers are actively posting positions and recruiting new hires.

 Internships: Intern recruitment occurs throughout the academic year.
-Larger companies and industries with earlier recruitment calendars (accounting, finance, information technology) recruit heavily during the fall semester.
+Larger companies and industries with earlier recruitment calendars (accounting, finance) recruit heavily during the fall semester.

 Hiring based on company size